Prolactin 101: Everything you need to know about prolactin

 High prolactin levels can be caused by a variety of reasons, including imbalances in our thyroid and stress hormones.
 Additionally, a growth or tumour present in our pituitary glands, called a prolactinoma, can also cause persistent or increasing prolactin levels.

-If you’re wondering how to lower prolactin levels, this is very much dependent on the cause of your excess prolactin levels.
 Your doctor may prescribe you medications like bromocriptine or cabergoline to lower your prolactin secretion.
 Surgery may also be recommended as the best treatment option for you.
-Persistently high prolactin that has been caused by chronic stress, over-exercising or poor sleep may be lowered by lifestyle modifications.

 Low prolactin levels